firefly-iii/docker/readme.md

 ## Dockerfile

-The Dockerfile no longe resides in this repository.
+The Dockerfile no longer resides in this repository.
 The Dockerfile and the associated build script can be found [on Azure](https://dev.azure.com/Firefly-III/MainImage/_wiki/wikis/MainImage.wiki/3/Home).
 Please refer to the repository and the scripts over there.

 Here are some links for your reading pleasure.